dashstar462/Junior-Data-Analyst_Job-Market-Analysis/README.md

 ## Introduction

 As a Junior Data Analyst currently looking for a job, the idea was simple: analyze the key skills Ukrainian companies ask for during the hiring process.
 I tried to find any data before building this project, but the search did not give anything.
 That is when I decided to build it.
-Overall, the structure looks like this
+Overall, the structure looks like this:

-The website that was chosen to scrape the data from is [djinni](https://djinni.co/jobs/), as it is one of the bigger job aggregators out there
+1. Choose a job aggregator from which the information will be scraped
+2. Scrape information about jobs for desired position
+3. Build a database out of scraped information
+4. Build dashboards to explore the data

 ## Choosing the website